6 Giving Tuesday Email Examples That Convert

 Example: Blink Now

-In this example from Blink Now to one of its recurring donors, the nonprofit includes multiple acknowledgements of “your monthly support” right up front.
+In this example from Blink Now to one of its recurring donors, the nonprofit includes multiple acknowledgments of “your monthly support” right up front.
 This helps the supporter see that the nonprofit recognizes and appreciates their ongoing help.
 By referring to the monthly donation as “incredible” and “so important,” the email communicates the supporter’s special status with the nonprofit.

 The message ends with a clear thank you coupled with an ask for an additional gift.